Canada Invasion in 1775: General Richard Montgomery

 Clermont Manor.
 The illustrious home of Robert Livingstone, one of the largest landowners in New York State and father of Janet Livingston, Montgomery’s future wife.

 At the end of the war, in 1763, all lands previously controlled by the French were now under British rule.
 Native Americans feared the influx of colonists from east of the Appalachian Mountains.
 Chief Pontiac of the Ottawa, led a loosely united group of American Indian tribes and encouraged them to rise against the British in a series of attacks that has been referred to as Pontiac’s Rebellion or War.
 Pontiac was successful early on, capturing stockades and killing or capturing over six hundred settlers.
 In June, 1763 the 17th was called up.
 Colonel Campbell’s 17th Regiment of Foot was ordered back to the Mohawk Valley where they had served prior to the capture of Montreal.
 While Montgomery’s ship was in route to Albany, fate stepped in and the vessel ran aground near Clermont Manor, the seat of the powerful Livingston Family.
 While the ship was refloated and damage repaired, the Livingstons played host to the ship’s officers.
 There, Montgomery met Robert Livingston’s eldest daughter Janet (1743-1824).
 Though their time was brief, it must have made quite an impression on the twenty-three-year-old officer and twenty-year-old daughter of one of New York’s largest land-owning families.
-Before the young officer sailed on the refitted ship, no doubt the two had already formed a bond.
+Before the young officer sailed on the refitted ship, the two had already formed a bond.

 Montgomery spent the winter of 1763 – 1764 in Fort Stanwix, at the Great Carrying Place along the Mohawk River.
 He requested a leave of absence to return to England in early 1764, but was told he had to wait until the expedition to the interior forts had been completed.
 In July, the 17th arrived at Fort Niagara and remained for a month before marching to Fort Detroit in early August.
 There Montgomery remained, aiding in improving upon the fort’s defenses.
 While the 17th remained on garrison duty at Fort Detroit, Montgomery accompanied Major General John Bradstreet on talks in Illinois with the Native America tribes.
 On October 3rd, Bradstreet released Montgomery and granted him leave.
 Though Pontiac would not surrender until 1766, the brief war was technically over and after six years’ service in America, Montgomery sailed for England.